 It was important that the tiles be flush to remove any tripping hazards.
 To achieve this, we engaged the services of a highly experienced installer in addition to selecting large format tiles to minimise the number of joints between the tiles themselves.

 The result is a stunning floor that gives the entrance to the home a contemporary feel.

 The entrance was only part of the puzzle

 The newly designed entrance greatly enhances the appearance of the home.
 However, whilst the entrance to the building itself had received a stunning contemporary makeover, the streetscape itself was uninspiring.

 To improve the front of the property a new gatehouse and walls were constructed.

 The walls at the front of the property were tiled, giving a wonderfully modern feel.
-The tiles themselves are patterned with a paint resistant coating, due to the large number of graffiti attacks on fences in the area.
-Plants in front of the fence not only give added depth to the boundary of the property, but they further reduce the appeal to a would-be graffiti artist.
+The tiles themselves are patterned with a paint resistant coating, due to a large number of graffiti attacks on fences in the area.
+Plants in front give added depth to the boundary of the property and reduce the appeal to potential graffiti artists.

 And the doggy door?

-The doggy door is more of a super stylish ‘doggie gate’, being a full height, obscure glass cavity slider.
-As I mentioned earlier, the dogs tend to attack the skirting boards and architraves, but this issue was solved by the additional of aluminium plates and trims, which are not only effective in preventing damage from claws, but also look wonderfully stylish.
+The doggy door is more of a super stylish ‘doggie gate’, being full height, obscure glass cavity slider.
+The dogs tend to attack the skirting boards, but this was solved by the addition of aluminium plates and trims.
+Resulting in not only an effective way to prevent damage from claws, but also look wonderfully stylish.

-So, whilst the project had started as something small the result has been a stunning success, giving the home the lift, it needed with a beautiful contemporary makeover.
+So, whilst the project had started as something small the result has been a stunning success.
+We have given the home the lift it needed with a beautiful contemporary makeover.